-You're probably used to using your credit card when shopping or eating out at home, especially if you're accustomed to earning rewards such as cash back, miles, or points.
+You're probably used to using your credit card when shopping or eating out locally, especially if you're accustomed to earning rewards such as cash back, miles or points.
 But now that you're ready to travel internationally, you may feel a little less confident about your normal shopping habits.
-Will your credit card charge you foreign transaction fees every time you use it, and chip away at your vacation budget?
+Will you be charged foreign transaction fees every time you use your credit card internationally, and chip away at your vacation budget?
 What if your card gets declined?
 And isn't it easier to just pay cash anyway?

-Currency exchange fees can affect your spending power when you travel overseas – especially if you're likely to spend more because your trip will last for an extended period of time, or if you're visiting an expensive destination.
-Your credit card can make spending convenient for most purchases, and it may save you money on foreign transaction fees, too.
+Currency exchange fees can affect your spending power when you travel overseas – especially if you're likely to spend more because your trip will last for an extended period of time or if you're visiting an expensive destination.
+Your credit card can make spending convenient for most purchases and it may help you avoid foreign transaction fees too.

 Other options include currency exchanges at airports and hotel kiosks, and making withdrawals at an ATM.
 But while these locations offer speed and convenience, they may be more expensive than the bank.
 Pay attention to the advertised fees, and limit transactions at these locations – especially if credit cards are commonly used at your destination.

 When it comes to international purchases and travel, the benefits offered by credit cards vary greatly.
 The credit card you count on at home for its amazing cash back rewards might not be the best option for your upcoming overseas adventure.
 Before you use your credit card internationally, understand if your credit card issuer applies foreign transaction fees.
 These fees are usually 1% to 3% of your transaction.
 If your issuer charges these fees, you will wind up paying more for your purchases and those fees could add up fast if you plan to use your credit card for your hotel or car rental.